andrewleachtx/cuda-xpbd/README.md

       1. If you have a version < 3.16, you can try changing the top line in `./CMakeLists.txt`.
 If you are using a package manager and it is maxed out at an older version, see answer 1 [here](https://askubuntu.com/questions/829310/how-to-upgrade-cmake-in-ubuntu).
       2.  `sudo apt install cmake`
    2. CUDA v12.6 or greater
       1. Earlier versions may (probably will) work.
 This document has commands to run at the bottom.
+[Here](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#getting-started-with-cuda-on-wsl) is a good resource.
       2. [NVIDIA WSL CUDA Download](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=WSL-Ubuntu&target_version=2.0&target_type=deb_local)
    3. NVCC
       1. This should come with the CUDA install, if **nvcc --version doesn't work, make sure /usr/local/CUDA/bin is added to your path**